 Which TVs support HDR?

-Most flagship and top-tier Ultra HD (4K) televisions in 2016 support HDR in some form, and HDR is supported across both LCD and OLED televisions, as we've discussed.
+Most flagship and top-tier Ultra HD (4K) televisions launched in 2016 support HDR in some form, and HDR is supported across both LCD and OLED televisions, as we've discussed.
 There's increased HDR support in 2017 televisions.

-Samsung and Panasonic both offer Ultra HD Premium televisions supporting HDR10 in 2016.
+Samsung and Panasonic both offer Ultra HD Premium televisions supporting HDR10.
 Sony is also supporting HDR10, but has opted not to use the Ultra HD Premium badge, instead using the 4K HDR brand instead, or 4K HDR Premium for it's best TVs.
 Philips also has HDR compatible TVs, but doesn't carry the Ultra HD Premium badge, so there's a lot of variation at present.

 There are also 2015 models that support the HDR10 standard, so if you bought a flagship or high-end 4K television in 2015, you probably have some form of HDR support.

 It's important to note that although Ultra HD Blu-ray includes HDR specification, straight forward Ultra HD TV doesn't: there are a lot of 4K/Ultra HD televisions that have no HDR support, either because they are older or cheaper TVs.
 This isn't something that can be fixed with software either - if the panel isn't capable enough, it can't display the colours or the brightness, regardless of the resolution.

 What HDR content is out now?